danielpatrickhug/GitModel/README.md

 GitModel is for dynamically generating high quality heirarchical topic tree representations of github repos using customizable GNN message passing layers.

-- Highly customizable philospophy.
-Goal to support OpenAssistant, LAION OIG, Huggingface, Openai, Cohere, etc. python, js, c, c++, C#, etc
+-
-- Swap system prompt tasks(bug hunting, todo, documentation labeling, etc) for enriching semantic graph
+- Swap system prompt tasks(bug hunting, todo, documentation labeling, etc) for enriching semantic graph and dataset building.
+    - The generated data is saved to context folder
+    - in src/format_system_prompts. w/ tree works but it requires manual changing one line of code.
 - GNN Message Passing and Topic modeling pipeline as an inductive bias (GRNN)
-- SVD for componenent analysis
 - BERTopic is highly customizable and can compose several different clustering, embedding, vectorizers, bag of words and dimensionality reduction techniques.
 - Change optics by swapping categorical objects in the pipeline swap umap_hdbscan with svd_kmeans or transform adj_matrix to graph laplacian

-"Memory" Tree representations can be dynamically selected and added to the system prompt augmenting text generation.

 Contributions Welcome!
 This is a great guide for how to make a pull request